Jayme Closs at ‘Coward’ Kidnapper’s Sentencing: ‘He Should Stay Locked Up Forever’

 “Last October, Jake Patterson took [my parents] away forever,” Jayme said in a victim statement read by her attorney in court Friday.
 “There are some things Jake Patterson can never take away from me.
 He can’t take away my freedom.
 I will always have my freedom and he will not”

 Five other members of Jayme’s family spoke at the hearing, which the teenager did not attend, urging Judge James Babler to give Patterson the maximum sentence of life in prison without the possibility of parole.
+Patterson was seen shaking his head from side to side throughout the victim statements.
 He is expected to be sentenced on Friday afternoon.

 “Jake Patterson will never have power over me,” Closs said in her statement.
 “I feel like I have power over him, because I get to tell the judge what I think should happen to him.
 He should stay locked up forever.”